Acromatic/bizarre-engine/README.md

 ![Platforms: Linux, Windows](https://img.shields.io/badge/Platforms-Linux%20%7C%20Windows-blueviolet?style=flat-square)
 ![License: Apache 2.0](https://img.shields.io/badge/License-Apache%202.0-blueviolet?style=flat-square)

-A simple game engine for made to figure out what it takes to make a game engine.
-Mainly just for that, but who knows, maybe it will be used to make games some day.
+A simple game engine made to figure out what it takes to make a game engine.
+Mainly just for that, but who knows, maybe it'll come to be usefull in game creationsome day.

 ## Planned features
 - [ ] Vulkan Rendering (mainly 3D graphics, but 2D capabilities are also planned)